breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 ## Directed acyclic graphs

 Simulating a DFA using a matrix can be inefficient, since we only ever inhabit one state at a time.
 The real benefit of using matrices comes when simulating nondeterminstic finite automata (NFA).

+Formally, an NFA is a 5-tuple $$\langle Q, \Sigma, \Delta, q_0, F \rangle$$, where $$Q$$ is a finite set of states, $$\Sigma$$ is the alphabet, $$\Delta :Q\times (\Sigma \cup \{\epsilon \})\rightarrow P(Q)$$ is the transition function, $$q_0 \in Q$$ is the initial state and $$F \subseteq Q$$ are the terminal states.
+An NFA can be represented as a directed graph whose adjacency matrix is defined by the transition function, with edge labels representing symbols from the alphabet and binary node labels indicating whether the node is a terminal or nonterminal state.

 Typical implementations require cloning the NFA when multiple transitions are valid.
 Instead of cloning the machine, we can simulate the superposition of all states using a single matrix.

 <table>
 <tr>